Credit: © Hurcastock! - https://www.hurcastock.com

 Hence, Aiken is not intended as a general-purpose language.
 Rather, it focuses on Cardano and aims for a high-quality toolkit for developing reliable smart contracts with confidence.

 Are there any projects using Aiken?
-Where can I can find them?
+Where can I find them?

 We keep an Awesome List of projects and resources built with and on Aiken.
 The list contains resources that we are aware of.